moby/moby/CONTRIBUTING.md

   to an email you are potentially sending to a large number of people.
 Please consider this before you update.
 Also remember that nobody likes spam.

+* Don't send email to the maintainers: There's no need to send email to the maintainers to ask them to investigate an issue or to take a look at a pull request.
+Instead of sending an email, GitHub mentions should be used to ping maintainers to review a pull request, a proposal or an issue.

 ### Guideline violations — 3 strikes method

 The point of this section is not to find opportunities to punish people, but we